Driver's Ed Is Now Required for Teens Seeking a FL Permit

 • Guaranteed to pass

-• Meet your learner's permit course requirement!
+• Meet your driver's license course requirement!

 Satisfy Your Court-Ordered DATA Course Requirement

 If you are a minor driver whose license was suspended for driving under the influence, you can also take this course to fulfill your court-ordered TLSAE requirement.
-Upon completing the course, you can apply for a hardship license at the DHSMV.
+Upon completing the course, you can apply for a hardship license at the FLHSMV.

 Licensed drivers may also be ordered by a court to complete the TLSAE course after committing certain drug- or alcohol-related offenses.
 Our course can also help you meet this requirement.